nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

-  The **As Is** mode allows one to manually transform the donor object before passing it to this node; interesting results may be achieved by making the donor object smaller than *source area**, or bigger than it, or even outside of it.
+  The **As Is** mode allows one to manually transform the donor object before passing it to this node; interesting results may be achieved by making the donor object smaller than *source area*, or bigger than it, or even outside of it.

+  The default value is **Bounds**.

 - **Faces mode**.
 This defines how deformations of donor object will be calculated for Quad and Tris recipient faces.
 Available values are: